AuxoDAO/auxo-reporter/README.md

 Compounding refers to users delegating their claim back to the DAO, in exchange for more Auxo.

+### Config

+Similar to building claims, compounding works of a config file.
+Examples and schema are defined in the [config folder](./config).

+Compounding is a 4 step process:

+1. Generate the list of Claims that need compounding (a claim object is associated with the Merkle Distributor, passing the claim when delegated will transfer rewards from a user to the delegated sender).

+2. Claim against each distributor, then purchase Auxo with the claimants' WETH, to get the total compounded value.

+3. Set the total purchased Auxo in the config, and generate the amount of PRV to stake on behalf of compounders.

+(1) and (3) can be run with `make compound-fetch` and `make compound-send` respectively.
+You'll be asked for a config file.
+You can share the same config file across both commands, but in the `compound-send` step, you'll need to provide details of the reward quantity.

 ### Fetch the list of compounders that have not claimed

 > NB: It is suggested you lock the Distributors before fetching the list of compounders: to avoid someone claiming during the generation process.